Seminole Tribe of Florida: Florida State University

 Florida State University in Tallahassee uses the Seminole name and imagery for its athletics programs, the Florida State Seminoles.
 The name was adopted in 1947 after a fan vote; reportedly the new college football team preferred it so much that they stuffed the ballot box in its favor.
 Since 1978, a student portraying Osceola has been the official symbol at football games.

 In the 1980s and 1990s, when mascots based on Native Americans were viewed as controversial, and considered by some to be racially problematic, many Native Americans and supporters protested their use.
 Florida State consulted with the Seminole Tribe of Florida, emphasizing that their use of the names and Osceola were not intended to be demeaning.
 Several representatives of the Seminole Tribe, including Chairman James E. Billie and Council Member Max Osceola, have given FSU their blessing to use Osceola and Seminole imagery.
 However, the matter remains controversial for other Florida Seminoles, as well as members of the Seminole Tribe of Oklahoma.
 In 2005, FSU was among the schools potentially facing NCAA sanctions for using "abusive and hostile " Native American mascots and names; after much deliberation, the NCAA gave FSU an exemption, citing the university's relationship with the Seminole Tribe of Florida as a major factor.
 Today, both FSU and the Tribe publicly praise their mutually agreeable relationship.

-In 1993, Shayne Osceola graduated from Florida State University.
-He was the first member of the Seminole tribe to graduate from FSU.
+In 1996, Carla Gopher was the first member of the Seminole tribe to graduate from FSU.